 DMT is aware that no biogas stream has the same properties, and that more than one technology can fit for one project.
 As a specialist in gas treatment technologies, we offer a wide portfolio for biogas and landfill gas desulfurization purposes.
 The principle of the technologies is the absorption of H₂S in a liquid and further oxidization to elemental sulfur or sulfate.

-(Caustic Re-use) is a chemical scrubber where H2S is absorbed into a liquid with a high pH to enhance the absorption capacity of the solvent, and further oxidized during the aerobic treatment of the effluent in a wastewater treatment plant (WWTP).
+(Caustic Re-use) harnesses a chemical scrubber where H₂S is absorbed into a liquid with a high pH to enhance the absorption capacity of the solvent, and further oxidized during the aerobic treatment.
+Its Smart Dosing System (SDS) reduces operational expenses (OPEX) and can improve the bottom line for RNG projects.

 (Bio-trickling Filter) is a biological process where H₂S is absorbed in an aqueous solution with a low pH, and biologically oxidized to sulfur/sulfate in situ.